dvon88/ArchForce/README.md

 This is a fork of ArchTitus by ChrisTitusTech (subscribe to his channel and support) that is aimed at Salesforce development.
 Auto-installed packages from the original were modified to remove unnecessary packages and add in the following...
 SFDX CLI (obviously)
-VSCode (not OSS code as that does not natively support the MS Marketplace extensions where SF extensions live) Google Chrome and Firefox (Brave does not always play well with SF in my experience) JDK11 (required for SF development) github CLI (newer github CLI, optional) x11-ssh-askpass (I repeatedly had issues with ssh-askpass not working, so git wouldn't work.
+VSCode (not OSS code as that does not natively support the MS Marketplace extensions where SF extensions live)
+Google Chrome and Firefox (Brave does not always play well with SF in my experience)
+JDK11 (required for SF development)
+github CLI (newer github CLI, optional)
+x11-ssh-askpass (I repeatedly had issues with ssh-askpass not working, so git wouldn't work.
 Installed this and it works, just asks for ssh password, nbd)
 Teams
 Slack
-Google CHat
+Google Chat
 ...and others are coming as I improve on the script

 # ArchForce Installer Script